getsentry/sentry.engineering/data/blog/js-sdk-v8-retrospective.md

 - We have good coverage of E2E test apps testing “real world” scenarios with the SDKs.
 This helped a lot with confidence building.
 Additionally, we also wrote some example apps to further test how things behaved.
 - The general process to implement deprecations with their replacements in v7 and then just removing the deprecated methods in v8 worked well, mostly.
 - Supporting backported fixes/features in v7 while working on v8 led to few issues.
 We ended up shipping quite a few v7 versions while working on v8, including a series of features and improvements.
-- The pre-release cycle (alpha, beta, rc) of v8 helped us to uncover a series of bugs, fulfilling its purpose.
+- The pre-release cycle (alpha, beta, rc) of v8 helped us to uncover countless bugs, fulfilling its purpose.
-- After the release of v8, we worked hard on resolving issues that came up, and were actually able to resolve a series of problems (most of them coming from OpenTelemetry itself) in just a few weeks.
+- After the release of v8, we worked hard on resolving issues that came up, and resolved a series of problems (many of them coming from the integrations with OpenTelemetry) in just a few weeks.

 ## Onwards...